Rushki22/ModRush-LCOverhaul/README.md

 - Drop-ship arrives faster
 - The day is longer but also **can** be more dangerous

 *Note: Most of these configurable features have fixed values, to not unbalance the game.
-You just decide if you want to enable it or not.*
+You just decide if you want to enable it or not.
+Also some values are disabled by default.
+So check the config file.*

+***Thanks to my friends for testing*** 😄

 ## License